Home Buying Readiness Checklist

 You don't need to become an expert, but understanding the basics helps you ask better questions and recognize a good deal from a bad one.

 The financial side matters, but so does your life situation.
-These questions help you think beyond the numbers.
+These questions help you think beyond the numbers — and they're part of any honest home buying readiness assessment.

 These are the practical steps that move you from "thinking about it" to "doing it."
-Even one or two checked boxes here means you're making real progress.
+Working through this home buying readiness checklist is a meaningful step forward — and even one or two checked boxes here means you're making real progress.

-You're in the early stages — and that's fine.
+You're in the early stages of your home buying readiness checklist — and that's fine.

-Most people have gaps when they first start thinking about buying a home.
-Having fewer boxes checked doesn't mean you're behind.
+Most people spot gaps the first time they work through a home buying readiness checklist.
+Fewer boxes checked doesn't mean you're behind.
 It means you now know exactly where to focus your energy.
 Here's where to start:

 - Pull your credit reports for free at AnnualCreditReport.com